testoml/ApiTrading/README.md

 - Integration: Nodemon can be easily integrated into your development workflow.
 You can use it with popular build tools, task runners, and frameworks, such as npm scripts, Gulp, or Grunt, to streamline your development process further.
 - Improved Productivity: By eliminating the need for manual server restarts after code changes, nodemon improves developers' productivity and workflow efficiency.
 It allows developers to focus on writing and testing code without interruptions caused by server restarts.

-> Note: After installation of dev-depencies in package.json set the script to run nodemon
+> Note: After installation of dev-dependencies in package.json set the script to run nodemon
 ```json
  "scripts": {
     "start": "nodemon src/index.js"
   },
 ```
-#### Dependecies
+#### Dependencies
 ```sh
 npm install mongoose express dotenv
 ```